zaneprall/ExfilQR/README.md

 ## Requirements

-This script requires Python 3.6 or higher, and the following Python libraries:
+This tool requires Python 3.6 or higher, and the following Python libraries:

 - argparse
 - imageio